 Heading 1 is your Site Name on Brandeis pages.
 Do not use Heading 1 in your main content area in the CMS.

 Heading 2 is your Page Title on Brandeis pages.
-Do not use Heading 2 in your main content area in the CMS.
+Heading 2 will almost never be used your main content area in the CMS.

 Heading 3 can be used in your main content area.
-It should be the first heading you use on any CMS page.
+It will usually be the first heading you use on any CMS page.

 Heading 4 can be used in your main content area.
 It should be nested below Heading 3.